TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

 ``'f'`` and ``'F'``, or before and after the decimal point for a floating point value formatted with ``'g'`` or ``'G'``.
-For non-number types the field indicates the maximum field size - in other words, how many characters will be used from the field content.
+For non-number types the field indicates the maximum field size - in other words, how many characters will be used kutoka the field content.
 The *precision* is not allowed for integer values.

 Finally, the *type* determines how the data should be presented.